grantcolley/dotnetwhat/README.md

 [**Background GC**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/background-gc) applies only to generation 2 collections and is enabled by default.
 Gen 0 and 1 are collected as needed while a Gen 2 collection is in progress.
 Background garbage collection is performed on one or more dedicated threads, depending on whether it's workstation or server GC.

 #### Releasing Unmanaged Resources
+The most common types of [**unmanaged resources**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/unmanaged) are objects that wrap operating system resources, such as files, windows, network connections, or database connections.
+Although the garbage collector is able to track the lifetime of an object that encapsulates an unmanaged resource, it doesn't know how to release and clean up the unmanaged resource.

+If you use unmanaged resources you should implement [**dispose pattern**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose).
+Consumers can call the objects [**IDisposable.Dispose**](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) implementation directly to free memory used by unmanaged resources.
+When implementing [**IDisposable.Dispose**](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) a safeguard is required to clean up resources in the event that the Dispose method is not called by the consuming code.
+This can be done by either wrapping your unmanaged resource using a safe handle, which has a Finalize, or by implemting your own override of Object.Finalize.
+It is not recommended to implement your own override of Object.Finalize.

 #### Memory Exceptions